BuildWithZahid/BuildWithZahid/README.md

 🔭 I'm currently crafting software at [PepBoys](https://www.pepboys.com/).

-👯 I'm actively seeking to collaborate on **commercial projects** that require expertise in scalable architecture.
+👯 I'm actively seeking to collaborate on **commercial projects** that require expertise in scalable architecture and full-stack development.

 🤔 I'm looking to connect with future co-founders and early team members for a tech startup.

 💬 Let's connect!
 Feel free to ask me anything about full-stack development or software architecture.

-⚡ When I'm not coding, you'll find me playing video games or learning new technologies.
+⚡ When I'm not coding, you'll find me playing video games, learning new technologies, or planning to do shopping.

 ---